Sign in

 ENEPIG vs. Other Finishes

 ENEPIG is often referred to as a “universal” finish because it can be used for almost any PCB and in all assembly processes.
-Palladium completely dissolves during soldering so there is no oxide present in the nickel surface.
+Palladium completely dissolves during soldering so there is no oxide present on the nickel surface.
 This means your application has less probability of errors, and you can safely use it with varying solder applications.

 Compared to other finishes, ENEPIG printed circuit boards will have a greater solder joint strength and are more likely to meet your industry requirements for overall PCB life and durability.